kdillo893/DevStackPractice/src/main/java/com/kdillo/simple/db/DB_NOTES.md

 Per-table, should create a set of classes referring to data rows.

 Example would be User for the users table:
-1. User = class which holds data used by business logic; these will be in com.kdillo.simple.datamodel
+1. User = class which holds data used by business logic; these will be in com.kdillo.simple.entities
 2. DataAccessObject = Use this to as gateway between business logic and database logic
 3. UserDAOImpl = contains the DB connection mechanisms for the .... why do I need to do this?